-Our clients often ask us questions about what they can expect with the beautiful color range differences and exotic graining variation often found in tropical hardwood decking species such as Ipe, Cumaru, Machiche and Garapa.
-Truly, these hardwood decking and siding species have lots of exotic character that make them breathtakingly unique.
+You may want to know what you can expect with the beautiful color range differences and exotic graining variation often found in tropical hardwood decking species such as Ipe, Cumaru, Machiche, Jatoba, and Garapa.
+These hardwood decking and siding species have lots of exotic character that make them breathtakingly unique.
 While most wood species from the temperate forests of North America have some graining and color differences, they offer nowhere near the striking figuring and individual character found in tropical hardwood decking and wood siding species.

 The same exceptional growing conditions found in the tropics that are responsible for the rapid growth and remarkable strength and durability of tropical hardwoods also help form the distinctive beauty and individuality of every piece of tropical hardwood decking and siding.
 Many designers, craftsmen and professional contractors love to work with and accentuate the inimitable uniqueness of tropical hardwood decking and siding by creating one-of-a-kind works of art with their outdoor decks and siding projects.
 Artfully arranging the deck boards should be fun and the results can and should be exciting.